-- 25. Adjuster's Signature, Code #, and Date: Signature of adjuster, code number, and date signed after the insured (or insured's authorized representative) has signed.
+Adjuster's Signature, Code #, and Date: Signature of adjuster, code number, and date signed after the insured (or insured's authorized representative) has signed.
 For an absentee insured, enter adjuster's code number ONLY.
-The signature and date will be entered AFTER the absentee has signed and returned the TPC Production Worksheet. - Final indemnity inspections should be signed on bottom line. - Insured's Signature and Date: Insured's (or insured's authorized representative's) signature and date.
-BEFORE obtaining the signature, REVIEW ALL ENTRIES on the TPC Production Worksheet WITH THE INSURED, (or insured's authorized representative) particularly explaining codes, etc., that may not be readily understood. - Final indemnity inspections should be signed on bottom line. - 27.
-Page Numbers:
+The signature and date will be entered AFTER the absentee has signed and returned the Production Worksheet.

+Final indemnity inspections should be signed on bottom line.

+75. Page Numbers: